Visiting Conondale safely

 Treat all water—boil water for approximately three minutes to kill most pathogens or use water treatment tablets.
 Tap water is pumped from the creek and may contain organisms that can cause illness.

-Take care with fire—use constructed fireplaces or fire rings and make sure the fire is out before you leave.
-Preferably bring a fuel stove.
+Take care with fire—allowed only in constructed fireplaces or provided fire rings (except when fire prohibitions or fire bans are in place).
+Make sure the fire is out before you leave.
+Fuel stoves are recommended.

 Follow the give-way code—cyclists and walkers give way to horses.